Stronger Polarization for the Deletion Channel: First key lemma --- the Bhattacharyya evolution for the trimmed-deletion channel

+The proof of our main theorem hinges on two key lemmas.
+The first lemma is specific to our setting, the trimmed-deletion channel, and is stated and proved in this section.
+The second lemma is more general, and will be stated and proved in Section \ref{section:strongerwithpenalty}.
+These two lemmas will be used in our proof of Theorem~\ref{theoremZstrong}, in Section \ref{sec:deletion-proof}.

-In the seminal paper \cite[Proposition 5]{Arikan:09p}, it was shown that a `$+$' transform squares the Bhattacharyya parameter, while a `$-$' transform at most doubles it.
+In the seminal paper \cite[Proposition 5]{Arikan:09p}, it was shown that in a memoryless setting, a `$+$' transform squares the Bhattacharyya parameter, while a `$-$' transform at most doubles it.
 This was the key property used to prove strong polarization in \cite{ArikanTelatar:09c}.
-We will soon state a similar claim for our setting.
-Our claim is significantly weaker than the one derived for a memoryless channel in \cite{Arikan:09p} and also from the one derived for a Markovian setting in \cite[Section VI]{SasogluTal:19p}, but still strong enough to imply strong polarization.
+Our first key lemma states a similar --- yet weaker --- claim for our setting.
+The second key lemma shows that such a claim is still strong enough to prove strong polarization with the same exponent as in the memoryless case, $\beta\in\left(0,\frac{1}{2}\right)$.

 We first set up some additional notation.
 We denote the \Arikan\ transform of the vector $\bfX$ by $\bfU = \mathcal{A}(\bfX)$.
 Recall that the two halves of $\bfX$ are $\bfX_{\RN{1}}$ and $\bfX_{\RN{2}}$.
 Their \Arikan\ transforms are denoted $\bfV\triangleq\mathcal{A}(\bfX_\RN{1})$ and $\bfV'\triangleq\mathcal{A}(\bfX_\RN{2})$, and we have